WERA Motorcycle Roadracing

 Mediumweight Expert & Novice - C Superstock, C Superbike, and Formula 2 machines

-Lightweight Expert & Novice - 125 Grand Prix, Clubman, Lightweight Twins and D class machines.
+Lightweight Expert & Novice - Formula 3, Clubman, Lightweight Twins and D class machines.

 8. The WERA NATIONAL CHALLENGE SERIES competition classes are as follows: